babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 We made a [few changes](https://github.com/babel/babel/pull/7358):

-- One is to stop lookup at the package boundary (stop when you find a `package.json`).
+- One is to stop lookup at the package boundary (stop when we find a `package.json`).
 This makes sure Babel won't try to load a config file outside.
-- If you use a monorepo, you'll may want to have a `.babelrc` per-package that extends some other central config.
+- If we use a monorepo, we'll may want to have a `.babelrc` per-package that extends some other central config.
-- Babel itself is a monorepo, so instead we are using the new `babel.config.js` which allows you to resolve all files to that config (no more lookup).
+- Babel itself is a monorepo, so instead we are using the new `babel.config.js` which allows us to resolve all files to that config (no more lookup).
-- We added an [`"overrides"`](https://github.com/babel/babel/pull/7091) option which allows you to basically create a new config for any set of paths.
+- We added an [`"overrides"`](https://github.com/babel/babel/pull/7091) option which allows us to basically create a new config for any set of paths.

-This allows you to have a single config for your whole app: maybe you want to compile your server JavaScript code differently than the client code as well as compile something in `node_modules`.
+This allows us to have a single config for our whole app: maybe we want to compile our server JavaScript code differently than the client code as well as compile something in `node_modules`.

 ```js
 // babel.config.js